Most people in business would rather do anything other than cold call customers.

 By looking at it as a learning experience, you can always find areas for improvement.
 The next question is, what should you say when you have your prospect on the phone?

-Here are some scripts and techniques you can use the next time you’re cold calling potential customers on the phone.
+Here are some scripts and cold calling examples you can use the next time you’re cold calling potential customers on the phone.

 1. The referral strategy